10 Feb 2010

 After the scanning procedure has been completed, all the images are transmitted for archival to a PACS system (Picture Archival and Communication System).
 The scanned images may be reviewed for quality before being transmitted to a PACS system, and the reviewing technologist may order a scan again if they are not satisfactory.
 The archived images can then be retrieved from the PACS system to a workstation for viewing by a radiologist.
 The radiologist may either view the images directly on the screen or print these images on film.
 Later, she may add additional comments about her observations on a report.
 Once she completes this process, the changes are merged with the original study on the PACS system.
 An electronic message is also transmitted back to the RIS indicating that the modality request has been completed.
 Information may also be transmitted back to the originating HIS along with some of the key images to assist in intervention by a cardiologist if necessary.

-Before you continue reading my article any further, I think it might be useful for you to take a pause and watch this excellent video by Marc Kohli explaining the typical workflow in radiology including how the DICOM standard (along with other standards such as HL7) fits within it.
+Before you continue reading my article any further, you may want to take a pause and watch this excellent video by Marc Kohli explaining the typical workflow in radiology including how the DICOM standard (along with other standards such as HL7) fits within it.
 I feel that this video really explains the big picture of how DICOM integrates into the larger healthcare workflow within any hospital network.

 Understanding DICOM Services